TheKrafter/thekrafter.github.io/kraftersrealm/season2-changelog.md

 - Mob spawners drop if broken with silk touch
 - There's a mob arena!
 Practice your fighting skills by doing `/server arena` ingame!
 - You can now craft invisible item frames!
 See [the crafting page](/kraftersrealm/crafting)
+- You can view your playtime with `/playtime`
+- There are cool-looking holograms at spawn with info, a leaderboard, and your playtime stats